-The following procedure demonstrates one way to aquire the image and prepare your installation disk.
+Two examples are provided.
+The first example demonstrates one way to acquire the image and prepare an installation disk.
+The second example demonstrates using OpenVMS to burn a DVD.
 At sites that do not allow ftp access, you will need to use whatever methods are approved by your site for accessing the disk image, or request a physical DVD kit.